Darchek/shuffleJar/index.md

 ## 3.1 Multilayer Perceptron

+To start, the first model to evaluate was a MLP (Multilayer Perceptron).
+It uses a supervised learning technique (backpropagation) to train a neural network

 ## 3.2 Convolutional Neural Network

 Our motivation to tackle this problem of image classification using a CNN (Convolutional Neural Network) is quite obvious, because it is a specialized kind of neural network for processing data that has a known grid-like topology that leverages the ideas of local connectivity, parameter sharing and pooling/subsampling hidden units. *The basic idea behind a CNN is that the network learns hierarchical representations of the data with increasing levels of abstraction.*